 Federations of Cooperative Banks

 There are six Federations of Cooperative Banks, which are regional cooperation bodies for the member cooperative banks.
-The Federations of Cooperative Banks ensure cooperation and interaction between OP cooperative banks, and maintain and promote Group spirit and unity.
-In addition, a federation's member banks cooperate with each other in projects related to e.g. corporate social responsibility or training provided to the members of the member banks' governing bodies.
+The federations ensure cooperation and interaction between OP cooperative banks, and maintain and promote Group spirit and unity.
+In addition, a federation's member banks cooperate with each other in projects related to e.g. corporate responsibility or training provided to the members of the member banks' governing bodies.

-The federations nominate their regions' candidates for OP Cooperative's Supervisory Board and for other bodies of OP Financial Group to which they are entitled to nominate candidates.
+The federations nominate their regions' candidates for OP Cooperative's Supervisory Council and for other bodies of OP Financial Group to which they are entitled to nominate candidates.

 The meeting of a Federation of Cooperative Banks, which comprises representatives of its member cooperative banks, elects the board of directors to represent the federation and attend to its affairs.